The Music Box

 Still, Caillat isn’t a talent-less hack.
 For starters, she penned or co-penned all 12 of the tracks on her debut Coco.
 Although her lyrics largely mine the familiar ground of romantic relationships that are in various stages of either building up or breaking down, she has an unerring knack for wrapping her warm, inviting voice around the engaging melodies of her infectious confections.
 While her material falls somewhere between folk and pop, she sings it with the R&B-laden sultriness of Joss Stone.

-Coco is available from Amazon.
+Coco is available from Barnes & Noble.

 To order, Click Here!